Callymags/MS2-Arrow-Dash/README.md

 * [Google fonts:](https://fonts.google.com/) Used to find appropriate fonts for content of both the index and game page.
 * [Font Awesome:](https://fontawesome.com/icons?d=gallery&p=2) Provided the icons for the game buttons and the social media links in the footer.

+## Testing
+### User Stories
+#### Regular Player
+Landing Page - As a regular player, I want:
+1. A visually appealing landing page no matter what device I use.
+* Bootstrap styling makes the landing page responsive and appealing at all screen sizes.
+2. The ability to easily navigate through the landing page the first time I visit.
+* Conventional structure and limited options ensure that the user will intuitively know how to navigate through the page.
+3. The game rules provided to be clear, organised, and easy to understand.
+* Tested game with users without explaining the rules.
+Users were able to understand how the game worked through reading the game rules provided.
+4. The ability to contact the developer to give them feedback through email
+* Contact Us modal on landing page allows users to send developer a message.
+This modal uses emailJS to send the message automatically to my email.

+Game page – As a regular player, I want:
+1. A game that I can play no matter what device I use.
+* Bootstrap styling has allowed the site to be responsive.
+This allows users to play the game on any device.
+2. A game that is fun and easy to play.
+* Game rules are easy to follow, and the added confusion of the button clicks makes the game fun to play.
+3. A game that keeps track of what score I have while I am playing.
+* The level title at the top of game page increases each time you input the correct sequence.
+Also, an added feature has allowed the user to see their high score while they are playing the game.

+#### Software Developer
+Landing Page - As a software developer, I want:
+1. A visually appealing landing page no matter what device I use.
+* Bootstrap styling makes the landing page responsive and appealing at all screen sizes.
+2. The ability to easily navigate through the landing page the first time I visit.
+* Conventional structure and limited options ensure that the user will intuitively know how to navigate through the page.
+3. The game rules provided to be clear, organised, and easy to understand.
+* Tested game with users without explaining the rules.
+Users were able to understand how the game worked through reading the game rules provided.
+4. The ability to contact the developer to give them feedback through email.
+* Contact Us modal on landing page allows users to send developer a message.
+This modal uses emailJS to send the message automatically to my email.
+5. The ability to find the game developer on LinkedIn.
+* Social link in footer that will direct developer to my LinkedIn profile.
+6. A GitHub link on the landing page that allows me to view developer’s repository and code.
+* Social link in footer that will direct developer to the repository on a separate tab.

+Game page – As a software developer, I want:
+1. A game that I can play no matter what device I use.
+* Bootstrap styling has allowed the site to be responsive.
+This allows users to play the game on any device.
+2. A game that is fun and easy to play.
+* Game rules are easy to follow, and the added confusion of the button clicks makes the game fun to play.
+3. A game that keeps track of what score I have while I am playing.
+* The level title at the top of game page increases each time you input the correct sequence.
+Also, an added feature has allowed the user to see their high score while they are playing the game.

 ## Bugs Encountered
 * **Creating a function to compare `userPattern` and `gamePattern` variables**